-1 Module name 38022 Development Economics II Development economics II 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+1 Module name 38011 Development Economics I Development economics I 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
 For further information on teaching units please contact the module managers.
 3 Lecturers -

-4 Module coordinator Prof. Dr. Christine Binzel Prof. Dr. Johannes Paha 5 Contents The course Development Economics II gives students an introduction to the economics of developing countries.
+4 Module coordinator Andreas Link 5 Contents The course Development Economics I gives students an introduction to the economics of developing countries.
 A significant part of the course will be devoted to discussing recent empirical work that draws on survey and other data from developing countries.
 In doing so, the course will provide students with an overview of the state-of-the-art in the field.
-Covered topics include, amongst others, financial services to the poor, development aid, governance, corruption, and gender inequality.
-6 Learning objectives and skills Students (1) achieve an understanding of key concepts in development economics, with a focus on migration, financial services to the poor, development aid, political economy of the state, and gender inequality, (2) gain an overview of the state-of-the-art research on the covered topics, and (4) strengthen their skills in how to critically read and assess applied microeconomic work.
+Covered topics include, amongst others, history and institutions, poverty, education, and health.
+The majority of empirical papers will be concerned with establishing causal relationships, such as the effect of school inputs on educational outcomes or the effect of microfinance on poverty.
+Therefore, both experimental and quasi-experimental methods will be introduced.
+6 Learning objectives and skills Students 1) achieve an understanding of key concepts in development economics, with a focus on history and institutions, poverty, social assistance programs and targeting, education, and health, 2) learn about experimental and quasi-experimental methods in (development) economics research, 3) gain an overview of the state-of-the-art research on the covered topics, and 4) strengthen their skills in how to critically read and assess applied microeconomic work.
 7 Prerequisites None.
-Attendance of the course "Development Economics I" is recommended.
-8 Integration in curriculum semester: 2 9 Module compatibility Pflichtmodul Master of Arts Development Economics and International Studies 20242 Compulsory module for: "M.A.
-Development Economics and International Studies"; Elective module for "MA Nahoststudien" 10 Method of examination Written or oral Written exam (60 minutes) 11 Grading procedure Written or oral (100%) Written exam (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester
+8 Integration in curriculum semester: 1 9 Module compatibility Pflichtmodul Master of Arts Development Economics and International Studies 20242 • Compulsory module for: "M.A.
+Development Economics and International Studies" • Elective module for "MA Nahoststudien" 10 Method of examination Written examination Written exam (60 minutes) 11 Grading procedure Written examination (100%) Written exam (100%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester